Looking for the best Texas BBQ in the Hill Country?

 The Rest of the Best BBQ in Lockhart

-If you’re still hungry and ready to keep going, here’s where to go next.
-Next time we'll try these!
+If you’re better prepared, still hungry and ready to keep going, here’s where to go next to complete the full Lockhart experience.

 Chisholm Trail Barbecue

 If you’re ready to leave the tourists like me behind, finish up at Chisholm Trail, where the locals eat.

 Chisolm Trail is located just south of town and has been open since 1978.
 Finish up your day of tasting the best barbecue Lockhart has to offer by loading your plate here, cafeteria-style.